 In a large bowl, rub together the flour, yeast and salt, keeping the yeast and salt separate at either side of the bowl.
 Add all the water and olive oil and combine into a dough, mopping up the flour from the side of the bowl.

 Knead your dough vigorously for at least 10 minutes until really stretchy and smooth (it will pass the windowpane test).
-You can use the no-knead method used for the Basic White Bread (see page 27), but your dough won’t be quite as stretchy and thin.
+You can use the no-knead method used for the Basic White Bread (see page 27 of Brilliant Bread), but your dough won’t be quite as stretchy and thin.